macanepa/globant/README.md

 This method requires the `table`, `schema` and an array of the `records` to ingest.

 > [!NOTE]
 > If any record is missing a field, that record will be excluded.
+This will be logged in Cloud Watch

 Example:
 ``` bash